You’re about to learn how I used footprint charts to help reinvent my trading career. This is after I had already made 7 figures as a trader!

 We will use the Point of Control to help tell us determine whether buyers or sellers are the aggressor during a given session and to designate areas of support and resistance.

 Buy and Sell Imbalances

 What makes the price of security move?
-It’s pretty simple… buyers and sellers.
+It’s pretty simple… the aggression of buyers and sellers.

-If we have more buyers than sellers price is driven up.
-If we have more sellers than buyers price is driven down.
-That’s economics 101…
+If the buyers are more aggressive than the sellers price is driven up.
+If the sellers are more aggressive price is driven down.
+AMT Theory 101.

-Wouldn’t it be useful to be able to quickly visualize when large buyers or sellers enter the market?
+Wouldn’t it be useful to be able to quickly visualize when large buyers or sellers are entering the market?
+You can!